Supporting

 More about Chelsea

-Times the RHS Chelsea Flower Show was featured in broadcast, print and online articles
+In 2024, the RHS Chelsea Flower Show was featured in over 7,700 broadcast, print and online articles

-Combined circulation of print & online coverage during May 2023
+combined circulation of print & online coverage during the month of the show in 2024

 Funding categories